kiransreekanth/Recipo/README.md

 - If any issues arise, check logs in the terminal for error messages.
 - Make sure the backend is running before accessing the frontend.

+# Future Scope of Recipo

+## AI-Based Recipe Suggestion
+- Implement an **AI-powered recommendation system** that suggests recipes based on user preferences, dietary restrictions, and past cooking history.
+- Utilize **machine learning algorithms** to analyze ingredient availability and recommend dishes accordingly.

+## Calorie Tracker for Each Recipe
+- Integrate an **automated nutritional analysis** feature to calculate and display calorie counts and macronutrient breakdowns for each recipe.
+- Provide **personalized health insights** based on user dietary goals, such as weight loss, muscle gain, or balanced eating.

+These enhancements will make **Recipo** smarter and more user-friendly, catering to both food enthusiasts and health-conscious users. 🚀

 ![Screenshot (132)](https://github.com/user-attachments/assets/05c53122-da02-4363-b1ce-58f27eab1335)